Chieko Asakawa: Awards and honors

 Asakawa was added to the Women in Technology International Hall of Fame in 2003.

 She became an IBM Fellow, IBM's top honor for its employees, in 2009, becoming the fifth Japanese person and first Japanese woman with that honor.
 In 2011 the Anita Borg Institute for Women and Technology gave her their Women of Vision Award.
 She was a keynote speaker at the Fourth International Conference on Software Development for Enhancing Accessibility and Fighting Info-exclusion (DSAIE 2012).
 In 2013 the Japanese government awarded her their Medal of Honor with Purple Ribbon.
 A paper she wrote in 1998 with Takashi Itoh describing their work on web user interfaces for blind people was the winner of the 2013 ACM SIGACCESS Impact Award.

 In 2017, she was elected as an international member of the US National Academy of Engineering for developing technologies for the visually impaired to access digital information.
+In 2022 Asakawa was elected as a new member to the American Academy of Arts and Sciences.